persadha/practicum100_portfolios/README.md

 ## Business Analysis
 _Keywords: retention rate, conversion rate, LTV, CAC, ROMI_

 The Business Analysis project focuses on how to calculate and analyze standard business metrics such as daily, weekly, monthly average users (DAU/WAU/MAU), retention rates, conversion rates, lifetime value (LTV), customers acquisition cost (CAC),  and return of marketing investment (ROMI).
-The data used was users' visits, number of orders, and marketing expenses for the given period.
+We would like to know how effective is our advertisement strategy and how much revenue it generates.
+The data used were server logs of users' visits, number of orders, and marketing expenses for the given period.
 Finally, recommendations based on the analysis were presented as a conclusion.

 [Link to project](https://github.com/persadha/practicum100_portfolios/blob/main/Business%20Analysis/)